leidymgdev/nodejs-delilah-api-rest/server/README.md

 Ignore the warning message _"Ignoring invalid configuration option passed to Connection.."_ again.

+You can check this in the mysql tables.

 **Important note:** This information needs to be inserted before testing all endpoints. **This is a master data.**

 The master data inserted are [here](https://github.com/leidymgdev/delilah-api-rest-nodejs/tree/master/server/repository/seeders/data).